 Lecture 3 hours.

 This course emphasizes the historical interaction between the environment and people, the development of religious and philosophical systems, and the internal evolution and interaction within and among cultures from 1500 to present.
-As an honors course, it offers an enriched experience for highly motivated students through challenging course work, emphasis on the use of sources as evidence, and the development of analytical historical theses.
+As an honors course, it offers an enriched experience for students through challenging course work, emphasis on the use of sources as evidence, and the development of analytical historical theses.
 UC CREDIT LIMITATION: Credit for HIST 101 or HIST 101H.
 C-ID HIST-160.

 HIST 102: History of the Modern Middle East